scattana/StudyND-DS-Final-Project/README.md

 * To test program output and memory, run `make test`.
 This will execute a shell script that checks valgrind for memory errors and checks sample inputs against expected output
+* To remove the studyND executable, run `make clean`
+* To view usage instructions for studyND, run `studyND -h` and follow the provided instructions